SAP-archive/teched2020-DAT163/exercises/ex1/README.md

+After completing these steps you will have created adding a rule

 # Exercise 1 - Exercise 1 Description

 In this exercise, we will create data quality rule and monitor the data quality of your data.